ietf-rats-wg/key-attestation/draft-ietf-rats-pkix-key-attestation.md

 (possibly rack mounted).
 In this specification, it is interchangeable with "platform" or "Attester".

 Key Attestation:
-: Process of producing Evidence containing claims pertaining to application keys found within an HSM.
-In general, the claims includes enough information about an application key and its hosting platform to allow a Relying Party to make judicious decisions about the key, such as whether to issue a certificate for the key.
+: Process of producing Evidence containing claims pertaining to user keys found within an HSM.
+In general, the claims includes enough information about a user key and its hosting platform to allow a Relying Party to make judicious decisions about the key, such as whether to issue a certificate for the key.

 Platform: